-of the choir were oin. ent of the perpendicular.
+Mr Peterson, architect, Bradford, reported upon a recent examination of the fabric.
+He stated that three bays of the choir were 6in. out of the perpendicular.
 The centre pillar of the south aisle was considerably damaged, and this fixture was not only insecure in itself and dangerous to the public, but was also an eyestre.
-He considered that the north and south arcades should be rebuilt, and that the north and south arcades should be rebuilt, and that the roof of the church should be reslated.
+He considered that the north and south arcades should be rebuilt, and that the roof of the church should be reslated.
 He estimated the cost at about £120, -The Vicar said that they believed the total alterations needed would mean an outlay of about £1400 or £1500, -Mr. F P Peacock, a warden, said that they had no funds with which to face the outlay, and were, in fact, £20 in arrear at the end of the last financial year.